 How can teachers practically create a spiral curriculum across year groups?

 Creating a spiral curriculum requires mapping key concepts across year groups and planning how each topic will increase in complexity with each revisit.
-Teachers should collaborate across year levels to ensure concepts build coherently, using tools like Bloom's Taxonomy to generate learning outcomes at different complexity levels, starting with basic understanding and progressing to analysis, critique, and creation.
+Teachers should collaborate across year levels to ensure concepts build coherently, using tools like Bloom's Taxonomy to generate learning gains at different complexity levels, starting with basic understanding and progressing to analysis, critique, and creation.

 What are the three key principles that make spiral curriculum effective?